Schema as Code: HCL Syntax

 atlas login

-type is a user-defined data type that represents the structure of a row or record.
+The composite type is a user-defined data type that represents the structure of a row or record.
 Supported by PostgreSQL.

 composite "address" {